KKolmakova/Basic/README.md

 # Basic
-Project created in order to develop skills, with using different basic technologies.
+Application created in order to develop skills, with using different basic technologies.

 ### Using design pattern:
 * **Builder** - allows to create composite ojects step by step.